Salvation (The Cranberries song): Critical response

-Daina Darzin from Cash Box picked "Salvation" as Pick of the Week, viewing it as "a really big edgy, completely memorable sound that just begs to be on the radio."
+Daina Darzin from Cash Box named "Salvation" Pick of the Week, viewing it as "a really big edgy, completely memorable sound that just begs to be on the radio."
 She added, "A clever, ironic look at drug culture from both a kid's and parents' viewpoint, the track is propelled by Dolores O'Riordan's strong, evocative voice, a wailing horn section, and monster drums.
 Dark and driving with a nearly perfect pop sensibility, "Salvation" should find a happy home at both alternative and heavy music stations."
 Dan Caffrey of Consequence of Sound noted that the song "features an abrasive horn section and punk rock aesthetic that fit in quite nicely with the remainder of the video, which makes you forget about front-woman Dolores O'Riordan's overreaching words pretty quickly".

 Roisin O'Connor of The Independent described it as a "fast-tempo track that served as a scathing condemnation of growing drug abuse in Ireland was taken from the band's 1996 album To the Faithful Departed, around the same time as ecstasy use reached alarming new heights.
-A reviewer from Music Week rated it three out of five, adding that "this is more upbeat than previous offerings.
+Kevin Courtney from Irish Times felt it's "less irritating" than "Zombie", "but also less substantial, sounding like secondhand Siouxie & The Banshees or The Breeders, but it still manages to leave a bit of a sting before abruptly vaporising in an explosion of drums. - Stephen Street's lush, layered production is replaced by a hard, edgy directness, suggesting that Dolores and the boys, have finally found - the confidence to leap fearlessly into the healing flames."
+A reviewer from Music Week gave the song three out of five, adding that "this is more upbeat than previous offerings.
 The fans will lap it up."

 Music video

 The accompanying music video for "Salvation" was directed in March 1996 by Olivier Dahan in France, for the company Bandits Productions.

 The video was the last video for the band to gain heavy rotation on MTV, as later singles failed to gain traction on the network.
-The video featured a crazed clown (a hybrid of horror monsters Freddy Krueger, Pennywise, and Pinhead) floating around a castle and its surroundings and driving around in a car a group of young girls, implied to be in the thralls of drug addiction.
+The video featured a crazed clown (a hybrid of horror monsters Freddy Krueger, Pennywise, and Pinhead) floating around a castle and its surroundings and driving a group of young girls around in a car, implied to be in the thralls of drug addiction.
 The video cuts between images of Dolores O'Riordan singing the song and a pair of adults, who alternate between trying to wake a comatose daughter from her slumber, and the evil clown tying up and terrorizing the couple (who are now in latex catsuits) with the now awake daughter kissing the clown.

 "Salvation" was nominated for the MTV Video Music Award for Best Art Direction, held at Radio City Music Hall in New York City, NY, 4 September 1996.